Follow these DIY Plywood Plank Ceiling install steps for a beautiful cross between shiplap and V-groove plank.

-So, after giving it some more thought, I decided to make planks with plywood strips.
-After gluing and nailing each plank to the ceiling (without the gaps that people use for shiplap) I painted the boards.
+So, after giving it some more thought, I decided to make my own plywood shiplap planks by cutting plywood strips.

 Cost of Making Plywood Planks